Steven D. Schwartz

 and the enzymatic reaction coordinate is unknown.

-We use tools like Transition Path Sampling that can overcome these obstacles
+We develop and employ rare event simulation tools such as Transition Path Sampling to overcome these obstacles

-Also, we work on incorporating these insights into methodologies of enzyme design.
+We also work on incorporating these insights into methodologies of enzyme design and studies of enzyme evolution.

 Recent results include: